anyscale/templates/templates/fine-tune-llm_v2/end-to-end-examples/fine-tune-preference/README.md

 > **NOTE** Make sure you've gove over the [user guides](https://docs.anyscale.com/category/fine-tuning-beta) for fine-tuning to understand the different configurations available

 To get started with DPO training, we provide the config for DPO in [configs/mistral_dpo_summarization.yaml](configs/mistral_dpo_summarization.yaml) .
+You can add your `WANDB_API_KEY` as an environment variable in the dependencies tab if you wish to track progress of your run on WandB.

  🔄 REPLACE the training and validation file paths in the config with the output file paths in the previous step